How to Get 100% Reliable WordPress Backups: Complete Guide

 Even for static websites, which see limited changes, like brochure websites, we still recommend daily backups.
 Plugins and themes need to be updated, and a monthly or even a weekly cadence can sometimes miss big changes.

-Finally, you may also want to consider taking up an on-demand backup before any major changes such as updates, migration, or UI fixes.
+Finally, you should consider taking up an on-demand backup before any major changes such as updates, migration, or UI fixes.
 This will ensure that you have a fresh backup to roll back to in case things don’t go as planned.

 Good vs bad site backups